ClemensLink/CourseProject_GettingAndCleaningData/CodeBook.md

 ### The tidy data

 The tidy data set contains the same variables as the raw data.
-These variables are renamed to ease readability and drive consistency
+These variables are renamed to ease readability and drive consistency.
+Details see comments in `run_analysis.R`